HariniV02/user_management/readme.md

 ---

 ### 3. Email Notification System
-- Added automatic email notifications to inform users when their status is upgraded to **"professional"**.
+- Added automatic email notifications to inform users when their status is upgraded to "professional".
 ---

 ## Issues Resolved